What I Built

 Mixed Authentication Requirements

 Microsoft Graph API doesn't support all Exchange operations yet, particularly distribution list management.
 I needed to maintain parallel authentication for both Graph API and Exchange Online PowerShell, with automatic token renewal for long-running processes.
-The solution uses time-based re-authentication functions that check token expiry and reconnect as needed.

 SharePoint Path Resolution Complexities